 Success depends on three key steps: securing supervision, preparing documents early, and applying strategically to the right funding sources.
 With Germany’s tuition-free education and strong post-PhD job prospects, your research career can begin on an exceptional foundation.

-Ready to start your PhD journey with a clear plan?
+Ready to start your fully funded PhD in Germany with a clear plan?
 Leap Scholar’s experts can guide you through the process of securing supervision and formalizing your application.

 Frequently Asked Questions (FAQ)